Detection of the microquasar V404 Cygni at gamma-rays revisited: short flaring events in quiescence: LAT Data Analysis and Results

 \subsection{Search for possible detection in the LAT time period}

 We analyzed the 11.5 yr LAT data to search for possible \gr\ emission from \tgt.
+Because the instrument response function of LAT has relatively large uncertainties in the $<$0.3~GeV energy range, and four catalog sources located close to \tgt\ (see below section~\ref{sec:nearby} for details) may easily contaminate the search results due to the large point spread function (PSF) of LAT in the low energy, we used mainly the 0.3--500\,GeV data in our analysis.
 We first performed the binned likelihood analysis to the whole selected LAT data.
-The energy range of 0.3--500~GeV was used given the relatively large uncertainties of the instrument response function of LAT in the $<$0.3~GeV energy range.
-Also when we tested to use data from 0.1\,GeV, short-duration TS maps we obtained showed artificial structures.
-This problem could not be solved and was probably caused by the energy dispersion effect corrected for the background.
-No emission was found at the position of the source from the analysis, as the obtained TS$\sim 0$ (see the left panel of Figure~\ref{fig:ts}).
+No emission was found at the position of the target, as the obtained test statistic (TS) value was $\sim 0$.

-Given that both microquasars Cyg X-3 and Cyg X-1 show variable $\gamma$-ray emission (e.g., \citealt{cor+12,bod+13}) and were significantly detected in short time periods such as in one-day time bins (e.g., \citealt{sab+10,zan+16, zdz+18}), we focused on searching for detection in different short time bins from unbinned likelihood analysis.
-We tested different time bins, such as 1-day, 3-day, or 6.5-day (i.e., the orbital period of \tgt; \citealt{cc94}) and found that the analysis to the data in 3-day time bins well show possible detection over the LAT data time period.
+Given that both microquasars Cyg X-3 and Cyg X-1 show variable $\gamma$-ray emission (e.g., \citealt{cor+12,bod+13}) and were significantly detected in short time periods such as one day (e.g., \citealt{sab+10,zan+16,zdz+18}), we focused on searching for detection in different short time bins.
+By testing for 1-day, 3-day, or 6.5-day (i.e., the orbital period of \tgt), we found that the analysis to the data in 3-day bins well show possible detection over the LAT data time period.